philiplb/Valdi/docs/html/0.9.0/_sources/manual/extendedfeatures.txt

 you.
 So here is how to introduce own rules by extending Valdi.

-First of all, you have to implement the validator which is a single interface with a single method.
+First of all, you have to implement the validator which is a single interface with two methods.
 This validator for example would validate only if the given value can be divided by two:

 .. code-block:: php